dotnet/csharplang/proposals/improved-interpolated-strings.md

 1. If there are any _interpolated\_regular\_string\_character_ components in `i`:
     1. Member lookup on `T` with the name `AppendLiteral` is performed.
 The resulting method group is called `Ml`.
     2. The argument list `Al` is constructed with one value parameter of type `string`.
     3. Traditional method invocation resolution is performed with method group `Ml` and argument list `Al`.
+For the purposes of method invocation final validation, the context of `Ml` is treated as a _member\_access_ through an instance of `T`.
-        * If a single-best method `Fi` is found and no errors were found in final validation, the result of lookup is `Fi`.
+        * If a single-best method `Fi` is found and no errors were produced, the result of lookup is `Fi`.
         * Otherwise, an error is reported.
 2. For every _interpolation_ `ix` component of `i`:
     1. Member lookup on `T` with the name `AppendFormatted` is performed.
 The resulting method group is called `Mf`.
     2. The argument list `Af` is constructed:
         1. The first parameter is the `expression` of `ix`, passed by value.
-        2. If `ix` contains a _constant\_expression_ component, then an integer parameter value parameter is added, with the name `alignment` specified.
+        2. If `ix` directly contains a _constant\_expression_ component, then an integer value parameter is added, with the name `alignment` specified.
-        3. If `ix` is followed by an _interpolation\_format_, then a string value parameter is added, with the name `format` specified.
+        3. If `ix` is directly followed by an _interpolation\_format_, then a string value parameter is added, with the name `format` specified.
     3. Traditional method invocation resolution is performed with method group `Mf` and argument list `Af`.
+For the purposes of method invocation final validation, the context of `Mf` is treated as a _member\_access_ through an instance of `T`.
-        * If a single-best method `Fi` is found and no errors were found in final validation, the result of lookup is `Fi`.
+        * If a single-best method `Fi` is found, the result of lookup is `Fi`.
         * Otherwise, an error is reported.
 3. Finally, for every `Fi` discovered in steps 1 and 2, final validation is performed:
-    1. If any `Fi` does not return `bool` by value or `void`, and error is reported.
+    * If any `Fi` does not return `bool` by value or `void`, an error is reported.
-    2. If all `Fi` do not return the same type, an error is reported.
+    * If all `Fi` do not return the same type, an error is reported.

 Note that these rules do not permit extension methods for the `Append...` calls.
 We could consider enabling that if we choose, but this is analogous to the enumerator pattern, where we allow `GetEnumerator` to be an extension method, but not `Current` or `MoveNext()`.